 - A finish timestamp.

 - Span tag.
-A collection of span tags composed of key-value pairs.
-In a key-value pair, the key must be a string and the value type can be string, boolean, or numeric value.
+This is a collection of span tags that consist of key-value pairs.
+In a key-value pair, the key must be a string and the value can be a string, boolean, or numeric value.

-- References (relationship between spans).
-Zero or multiple related spans (establish the relationship between spans based on the SpanContext).
+- References.
+They indicate the relationship between zero or multiple related spans.
+Spans establish the relationship based on the SpanContext.

 Each SpanContext contains the following statuses:

-- Any OpenTracing implementation must transmit the current call chain status (for example, trace and span IDs) across process boundaries based on a unique span.
+- Any OpenTracing implementation must transmit the current call chain status such as trace and span identifiers across process boundaries based on a unique span.

-- Baggage items, which are the data that accompanies a trace.
-This is a collection of key-value pairs stored in a trace and also must be transmitted across process boundaries.
+- Baggage items that are the data accompanying a trace.
+They are a collection of key-value pairs stored in a trace and must be transmitted across process boundaries.

 For more information about OpenTracing data models, see the OpenTracing semantic standards.

 Jaeger is an open-source distributed tracing system released by Uber.
-It is compatible with OpenTracing APIs.
+This system is compatible with OpenTracing API operations.

-As shown in the preceding figure, Jaeger is composed of the following components.
+As shown in this figure, Jaeger consists of the following components:

-- Jaeger client: Implements SDKs that conform to OpenTracing standards for different languages.
-Applications use the API to write data.
-The client library transmits trace information to the jaeger-agent according to the sampling policy specified by the application.
+- Jaeger client: implements SDKs that are compatible with OpenTracing standards for different programming languages.
+An application uses an API operation to write data.
+The client library transmits trace information to the jaeger-agent according to the sampling policy specified in the application.

-- Agent: A network daemon that monitors span data received by the UDP port and then sends the data to the collector in batches.
-It is designed as a basic component and deployed to all hosts.
-The agent decouples the client library and collector, shielding the client library from collector routing and discovery details.
+- Agent: a network daemon that monitors span data received by the User Datagram Protocol (UDP) port and that sends multiple items of data to the collector at the same time.
+The agent is designed as a basic component and deployed on all hosts.
+The agent decouples the client library and the collector, and shields the client library from collector routing and discovery details.

-- Collector: Receives the data sent by the jaeger-agent and then writes the data to backend storage.
+- Collector: receives data from the jaeger-agent and then writes the data to backend storage.
 The collector is designed as a stateless component.
 Therefore, you can simultaneously run an arbitrary number of jaeger-collectors.

-- Data store: The backend storage is designed as a pluggable component that supports writing data to Cassandra and Elasticsearch.
+- Data store: the backend storage designed as a pluggable component that supports writing data to Cassandra and Elasticsearch.

-- Query: Receives query requests, retrieves trace information from the backend storage system, and displays it in the UI.
-Query is stateless and you can start multiple instances.
-You can deploy the instances behind load balancers such as Nginx.
+- Query: receives query requests, retrieves trace information from the backend storage system, and then displays the result in the user interface (UI).
+Query is stateless.
+You can start multiple instances, and deploy the instances behind NGINX load balancers.

 Jaeger on Alibaba Cloud Log Service

-- The native Jaeger only supports the persistent storage of data to Cassandra and Elasticsearch.
-You must maintain the stability of the backend storage system and adjust the storage capacity on your own.
-Jaeger on Alibaba Cloud Log Service leverages the capability of Log Service to process massive volumes of data and allows you to enjoy the convenience in the distributed tracing field without worrying about backend storage system problems.
+- The native Jaeger only supports persistent storage in Cassandra and Elasticsearch.
+You must maintain the stability of the backend storage system and adjust the storage capacity.
+Jaeger on Alibaba Cloud Log Service uses Log Service of Alibaba Cloud to process large amounts of data.
+In this way, you can easily benefit from the Jaeger distributed tracing technology, and save more efforts on the backend storage system.

-- The Jaeger UI only provides query and trace display functions, without sufficient support for problem analysis and troubleshooting.
-By using Jaeger on Alibaba Cloud Log Service, you can take advantage of the powerful query and analysis capabilities of Log Service to quickly analyze the problems in the system.
+- The Jaeger UI can query and display traces, but requires more support for analysis and troubleshooting.
+By using Jaeger on Alibaba Cloud Log Service, you can use the powerful query and analysis features of Log Service to efficiently analyze system issues.

-- Compared to Jaeger using Elasticsearch as the backend storage, Log Service supports the Pay-As-You-Go billing method and the cost is only 13% of the Elasticsearch cost.
+- Compared with Jaeger that uses Elasticsearch as the backend storage, Log Service costs only 13% of the price of Elasticsearch when you use the pay-as-you-go billing method.
 For more information, see Compare LogSearch/Analytics with ELK in log query and analysis.

 For more information, see GitHub.

-HotROD is an application composed of multiple microservices and uses the OpenTracing API to record trace information.
+HotROD is an application that consists of multiple microservices and uses the OpenTracing API operations to record trace information.

-Follow these steps to use Jaeger on Alibaba Cloud Log Service to diagnose problems in HotROD.
-The video contains the following:
+To use Jaeger on Alibaba Cloud Log Service to diagnose issues in HotROD, follow these steps as shown in the tutorial video: